James Johnston (rugby union)

 He started for Harlequins in their 2011–12 Premiership final victory over Leicester Tigers.

 On 15 June 2015, James signs for Premiership rivals Wasps for the upcoming 2015–16 season.
 He left Wasps and announced his signing for Premiership rivals Worcester Warriors.

 Johnson left Worcester as he moved to France to join Top 14 side Brive ahead of the 2017–18 season.
 On 11 June 2020, Johnston signed for Rouen in the French second division Pro D2 from the 2020–21 season.

+He signed for Ampthill RUFC for the 2023-24 season from Stade Nicois (Nice Rugby).